julianschmuckli/adventofcode_2018/README.md

-# adventofcode_2018
+# AdventOfCode 2018
-My solutions for AdventOfCode 2018 in Python
+My solutions for the AdventOfCode 2018 written in Python.

+If you want to get the solution for a task just replace the `input` variable in the script or replace the file `input.txt` in the same folder.